Boston Cooking School

+Founding

 The idea for the school was first proposed by Association member Mrs. Sarah E. Hooper, who had observed the teaching of cookery at London's National School of Cookery, while passing through that city on her return from an extended trip to Australia.
 She persuaded the Association to authorize $100 to launch a similar school in Boston; The Boston Cooking School opened on March 10, 1879, at 158½ Tremont Street.

 The first teacher was Miss Joanna Sweeney (about whom little is now known), who was engaged to teach the "normal classes" in basic cooking.
 Tuition was purposefully kept low: $1.50 for six lessons.
 To cater to upper-class women (and their cooks), Maria Parloa was engaged to give lecture / demonstrations of more advanced cookery on alternate Saturdays.
 Mary Johnson Bailey Lincoln (Mrs. David A.) was invited to teach at the school in November, 1879; she later became the school's first principal.

-Following its successful start, the school was incorporated in 1883 as the Boston Cooking School Corporation; its first president was Mrs. Hooper.
+Following its successful start, the school was incorporated in 1882 as the Boston Cooking School Corporation; its first president was Mrs. Hooper.